 Caricatured map of Europe in 1906.
 (Source: Wikimedia Commons)

-Europe consisted of several competing empires in the early twentieth century – some were vanishing, and others were expanding drastically.
-The British and French empires acquired many nations across the African and Asian continents.
+Europe consisted of several competing empires in the early 20th century – some were vanishing, and others were expanding drastically.
+The British and French empires acquired many colonies across the African and Asian continents.
 Germany, Austria-Hungary, and the Ottoman Empire resented the growth of the neighboring empires while regions historically under their control broke away and formed new nations.
 Tensions at home and abroad boiled up to the point of needing to be settled on the battlefield.

 Following suit in the expansionist policy of nearly every imperial power at the time, the Russian Empire sought water access on its eastern frontier and looked to Manchuria and Korea as areas to conquer.
 The Japanese Empire was growing in power and had no interest in sharing Pacific waters with Russian warships.
 When Russia refused to withdraw its troops from Manchuria following an agreement it had with Japan, the Russo-Japanese War began.
 Ultimately, Japan obliterated Russia’s naval forces around Port Arthur and took over their garrison in the town formerly known as Mukden.
-Russia’s dream of expansion into east Asia had been quelled, so the Empire refocused on expansion in the Balkan region of central Europe, an area vied after by Austria-Hungary as well.
+Russia’s dream of expansion into east Asia had been quelled, so the Empire refocused on expansion in the Balkan region of central Europe, an area vied for by Austria-Hungary as well.

-While Russia looked unsuccessfully towards expansion in Asia, African colonization had been going swimmingly for France and Britain, who had partitioned Morocco and Egypt between themselves.
-Around 1911 civil unrest in Morocco warranted an increased presence of French troops to secure peace, and Germany sent a gunboat to protect its economic interests in the area.
+While Russia looked unsuccessfully towards expansion in Asia, African colonization had been going swimmingly for France and Britain, which had partitioned Morocco and Egypt between themselves.
+Around 1911, civil unrest in Morocco warranted an increased presence of French troops to secure peace, and Germany sent a gunboat to protect its economic interests in the area.
 Kaiser Wilhelm II vocally backed Moroccan independence, hoping to add fire to the flames that would create a rift between France and Britain.